nedeco/rollout_admin/README.md

 You will be asked for a username and password when accessing the page for the first time.
 This is "foo/bar".

+**Special hint when using an API**

+It turned out that in one of our own projects we wrapped the users object to be accessed via an API.
+Within our main application controller the API calls got some additional headers for API Key which where not accessable within the rollout_admin engine.
+Therefor there is an option RolloutAdmin.user_url you can configure to provide the URL used for getting a users list within the RolloutAdmin interface.

+Just define an initializer and paste the following:

+	# Rollout Admin configuration
+	#
+	RolloutAdmin.user_url = "/just/something/boring.json"

 ## TODO

 - make detailed install instructions